Close

 Value-Added Tax (VAT) Rates in India

-In India, Value Added Tax rates vary across states as it is collected by state governments.
+In India, VAT rates vary across states as state governments collect it.
 VAT rates are categorized as follows:

 NIL VAT Rate